Nhollas/Flaggy/README.md

 Every flag evaluation that is made to Launchdarkly either on the server or client will be given this context.

-You can also use a previously generated link to quickly get back the context you setup in the Context Builder the builder saving you time.
+You can also use a previously generated link to quickly get back the context you setup in the Context Builder the builder saving you time and effort.

 ![The running application](docs/result.png)